Principal Investigator

 Miles Whedbee

-PhD Candidate Meet Miles Whedbee, the lab's resident rocket man!
+Was: PhD Candidate Now: Post-doc, University of Kansas Meet Miles Whedbee, the lab's resident rocket man!
 With a Ph.D. in sight and a background in microbial biology, Miles is a force to be reckoned with.
 He's tackled everything from viruses to cell and molecular biology, and even studied Alzheimer's disease in sea squirt invert models.
 But now, Miles is all about the guppies.
 Specifically, he's obsessed with the plasticity and evolution of these little fish, and he's leaving no stone unturned in his quest to understand their small RNA characterization, microRNAs, piRNAs, and AtoI RNA editing.
 When he's not busy with his groundbreaking research, Miles likes to take a break and let off some steam with his amateur rockets.
 And whether he's road biking, mountain biking, snowboarding, or strumming a little guitar, you can always count on him to be living his best Colorado life if he's not too preoccupied with contemplating the fundamental nature of consciousness and if (or rather when) human AI will rise to global domination.
 Bonus: Has memorized way too many lines from mid-90s Adam Sandler and Jim Carrey movies Favorite lab item: Laptop with internet and server access Culinary skill level: (2 stars) Used to be 3 stars |

 Alex Trillo